DanielTakeshi/debridement-code/scripts/README.md

 - **Running the Code**: use `open_loop_seeds.py` to pick seeds!
 It automatically saves the original images so I can verify that the failure cases were due to perception and not calibration.

+- Note: use `open_loop_seeds_auto.py` for the upgraded version with rotations and trained originally from automatically collected trajectories.

 ## Training from Calibration Data